cen-ai/hrdocker/README.md

 Run the `run.sh` file in this directory.

 This command should start a blender and a tmux session.
-Use ^b-<number>
-to move around between virtual terminals.
+Use ^b-# to move around between virtual terminals.

 terminal 0 produces a lot of noise.